Connections

 What are Connections?

-Connections are how Slyyd communicates with lighting fixtures.
-There are currently two types of Connections to choose from: sACN and LumenRadio BLE.
-Each Connection contains a single universe worth of DMX data.
+Connections are how the Slyyd App communicates with lighting fixtures.
+Each connection contains 1 DMX universe (512 addresses) worth of lighting data.
+Fixtures in Slyyd must be patched into a Connection in order to be controlled.
+There are currently two types of Connections to choose from: sACNNetwork and LumenRadio BLE.

 If ‘Don’t Allow’ is selected, the setting will need to be turned on from within Apple’s settings app.